We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Hearing aids can come with either disposable or rechargeable batteries.
 Rechargeable options are becoming increasingly popular with users and manufacturers.

-This article explores the pros and cons of rechargeable hearing aids, a list of these models from different brands, alternatives, and hearing aid health.
+This article explores the pros and cons of rechargeable hearing aids, provides a list of rechargeable hearing aids a person can consider and discusses alternatives and hearing aid health.

 - Longer battery life: Most rechargeable hearing aids use lithium-ion batteries that last for years before needing a replacement.

-- No swallow or insertion hazards: Disposable batteries create hazards for children and animals if left lying around.
+- No swallow or insertion hazards: Disposable batteries create hazards for children and animals if left around.
 A child can swallow small batteries or place them in their ear or nose.

 Some potential disadvantages of rechargeable hearing aids include reliance on charging points.
 Style options may also be more limited than with disposable battery models.